-Fall is a good time to plan the transplanting and separating of your perennials to give them more space.
-Increasing air movement between plants is an important method of preventing disease problems.
+Fall is a good time to transplant and separate perennials to give them more space.
+Increasing air movement between plants is another important method of preventing disease problems.
 If you are concerned about excessive bare space, plan to fill in with annuals for the first few years.

 Seed propagation has several advantages over vegetative division.
 Diseases are less likely to be carried over with seed.
-Less common varieties are more often available as seed.
-Seed of species plants will come true to type, whereas seed of cultivars may not come true.
-Plant perennials from seed either in mid-to-late summer, the same time they would naturally germinate, or sow them in the spring.
+Less common varieties are more often available as seeds.
+Seeds of species plants will come true to type, whereas seed of cultivars may not come true.
+Plant perennials from seed either in mid-to-late summer, at the same time they would naturally germinate, or sow them in the spring.